guyleonard/evomics_2017/README.md

 Instructions and notes for creating the AMIs for the [evomics.org](http://evomics.org) Workshops 2017 and information on the previous years' AMIs in [previous_workflow.md](https://github.com/guyleonard/evomics_2017/blob/master/previous_workflow.md).

 ## Preamble
 For the past two years I have created the AMIs for the Workshop on Genomics a couple of weeks prior to the workshops beginning - usually in my Christmas holiday and also during the Faculty set up week.
 This year I want to try and get the building of the AMI to be as automated as possible ahead of the workshop.
 This will also allow students, faculty, PIs, etc, to build/alter their own copies for future workshops, training or personal use.
 If you plan to make changes for your own use, I highly suggest forking this repository and making changes to your copy.
-I am happy to accept pull requests for software I am missing.
+I am happy to accept pull requests for software bugs, updates, fixes, additions etc.

 # 2017 Workshops (Genomics & Phylogenomics)